avulman/avulman/README.md

 ### 💻 Completing hands-on labs to gain practical experience.
 ### 🧠 Learning a lot!

-## Objective

-### My journey in computer science has led me to develop a passion for cybersecurity, and I am eager to transition into this field.
-I am excited to apply my theoretical knowledge and gain invaluable hands-on experience.

 ## Projects
 | Link | Description |
 |---------|------|